 you consider your data to be inaccurate and you have requested rectification while we establish the accuracy of the personal data,

 the processing is unlawful, and you do not want the data to be erased,

 as the personal data controller, we no longer need to process the personal data for our processing purposes, but you need them to be able to establish, exercise or defend a legal claim, or

 you have objected to processing, while waiting for our assessment of whether our legitimate interests override yours.

 Finally, you have the right to complain to the data protection regulator responsible for us.
 You may assert this right with a supervisory authority in the Member State of your residence.
 In the UK , the Information Commisioner’s Office competent supervisory authority is:

 Tel: 0303 123 1113 (local rate) or 01625 545 745 if you prefer to use a national rate number

 We maintain up-to-date technical measures to ensure data security, in particular to protect your personal data from data transfer risks and from the acquisition of knowledge by third parties.
 These are adjusted according to the current state of the art.
 To secure the personal information you provide on our website, we use the Transport Layer Security (TLS), which encrypts the information you enter.

-We occasionally update this Privacy Notice if we change our website or business processes or if there are legal changes required by the Government.
+We update this Privacy Notice on a regular basis to reflect changes in our website or business processes, or to comply with any necessary legal changes mandated by the Government.